mathspp/mathspp/pages/02.blog/p002-a-bag-full-of-numbers/item.en.md

 Bonus question: find a solution that would still work for $2, 74, 308$ (and for an infinity of even numbers), even though those are even.

-Let me know what you think!
+Let me know what you think in the comment section below!